DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) In this release ( 1.0.3 ), a number of updates have been added:

+- Another GUI update.
+It is now more advanced and supports additional features.
+- Parser update.
+Reliability score is now available when you grab sentence information ( which is a new command! )

-( Latest ) In release 1.0.2, the following has been added/updated:
+In release 1.0.2, the following has been added/updated:

 - GUI update.
 Bug fix which caused a malfunction in reading in sentences.